Dolphiq/craft3-plugin-sitemap/README.md

         composer require dolphiq/sitemap

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Xml sitemap.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for XML sitemap.

 ## sitemap Roadmap
 Add a Ping for search engines